 Toddler Classroom Curriculum

 The Environment All furniture in the Toddler class is specifically designed for promoting independence of the young child.
 The children enjoy working and eating at tables that fit their size.
-Maximum toddler class size is 14 children with two teachers and one assistant.
+Maximum toddler class size is 14 children with one Lead Teacher and two assistants.

 Social and Emotional Development Often the Toddler community is the first experience children have with others of their own age and abilities.
 Learning how to interact in respectful ways is the base in forming the Toddler community.